 Rebif Rebidose offers flexible dosing options

-At the beginning of Rebif treatment, your healthcare provider may prescribe a titration phase to gradually increase to the intended dosage.
+At the beginning of Rebif treatment, your healthcare provider may start you at a lower dosage and gradually increase to the intended dosage.
 This period is called the titration phase.

 Rebif Rebidose gives you and your doctor the flexibility of 2 dosing options, plus a titration pack:

 - 44 mcg autoinjectors have a teal green injector button